70 search results for "advanced options"

 Committee Updates:

-Pool Committee: The concrete contractor has provided an estimate for fixing part of the concrete apron around the pool.
+Pool Committee: The committee met with a concrete contractor this week who will be providing an estimate for fixing the concrete apron around the pool.

 CSK received the contract for 2023 from Rich Frey of Giuliani Pools.
-Council approved the contract and CSK signed the contract with Giuliani Pools.
+Council approved the contract.
+CSK will sign the contract and pay Giuliani Pools.

 Communications: All communications requested have been sent.